OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: OntoLogX Framework Design

-The resulting model, shown in \Cref{fig:ontology}, is designed to capture the most common concepts in cybersecurity logs without being rigid or monolithic.
+The schema, shown in \Cref{fig:ontology}, is designed to capture the most common concepts in cybersecurity logs without being rigid or monolithic.
 At its core is the \texttt{Event} class, which represents a single log entry.
 Each event is linked to a \texttt{Source}, describing the device or application that produced the log.
 These two classes are mapped to the \texttt{Entity} and \texttt{Agent} classes in the \texttt{prov-o} ontology, aligning them with provenance standards.
-The information contained withing the logs themselves are represented as subclasses of \texttt{Parameter}, including a dedicated \texttt{TimeStamp} parameter aligned with the W3C \texttt{time} ontology.
-More complex structures are also supported: the \texttt{Application} parameter can reference other parameters, enabling the modeling of application call arguments or chains of calls. \texttt{UserCredential} models various credentials that a \texttt{User} can have, with specialized classes available for username, email, and password.
+The information contained within the logs themselves is represented as subclasses of \texttt{Parameter}, including a dedicated \texttt{TimeStamp} parameter aligned with the W3C \texttt{time} ontology.
+More complex structures are also supported: the \texttt{Application} parameter can reference other parameters, enabling the modeling of application call arguments or chains of calls. \texttt{UserCredential} models various credentials that a \texttt{User} can have, with specialized classes available for username, email, and password (for more details, see Appendix~\ref{app:ontology}).

 To ensure quality and compliance, we developed a companion \gls{shacl} specification.
-Constraints enforce schema validity by checking property cardinalities, type consistency, and the presence of required fields.
-This validation step is essential in an \gls{llm}-based pipeline, where outputs may otherwise be incomplete or inconsistent.
+These constraints enforce schema validity by checking property cardinalities, type consistency, and the presence of required fields.
+This validation step is especially valuable in an \gls{llm}-based pipeline, where outputs may otherwise be incomplete or inconsistent.
 Together, the ontology and its constraints guarantee that generated \glspl{kg} remain semantically coherent, queryable, and interoperable with broader \gls{cti} frameworks.

+While the ontology provides the structural and semantic blueprint for knowledge representation, OntoLogX further enhances generation quality through contextual grounding.
+Before producing a new graph, the system retrieves semantically similar examples that illustrate how comparable events were previously represented.
+The next subsection outlines this hybrid retrieval mechanism.